wirelineio/wns/README.md

 $ make install
 ```

-Now you should be able to run the following commands:
+Test that the following commands work:

 ```
 $ wnsd help